Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool restores RouterOS state before a write, using a journal ID.
-It explains the mechanism (reads snapshot, computes diff, applies reverse diff).
-This distinguishes it from siblings like apply_plan or plan_changes, as no other tool handles rollback.
+The description clearly states the tool restores RouterOS state to before a write using a journal ID, with a specific mechanism (reads before-snapshot, diffs, applies reverse).
+This distinguishes it from siblings like apply_plan and plan_changes.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.